Fdipersia/storage-challenge/README.md

 # POSSIBLE IMPROVEMENTS

-* Add roles, a user can be an Admin and delete other users and / or goods This could be done with Administrate gem.
+* Add roles, a user can be an Admin and delete other users and / or goods
+  - This could be done with Administrate gem

 * Add translations

 * Add autocomplete to filter while typing
-  This could be done with Elasticsearch
+  - This could be done with Elasticsearch

 * Improve style
-  This could be donde with some designing
+  - This could be donde with some designing

 * Improve test coverage
-  Missing testing controllers
+  - Missing testing controllers
-  Add coverage gem
+  - Add coverage gem

 * Fix all the Rubocop offenses
-  So far they are stored in .rubocop_todo.yml
+  - So far they are stored in .rubocop_todo.yml